Funrun1/TRUTH-OR-TRUTH-BOT/README.md

-# 🤔 Truth or Truth — Discord Bot
+# Truth or Truth — Discord Bot

 An AI-powered Truth or Truth bot for Discord.
-Every question is unique, generated live by ChatGPT.
+Every question is unique, generated live by GROK AI.

 ---